A level Results Day 2021

 What time should I collect my A level results?

-Exam boards normally release results at 6am, but this year results have been embargoed until 8am.
+Exam boards normally release results at 6am, normally, results have been embargoed until 8am.
 Schools and colleges will open at different times to allow students to collect them, so check with your own school/college on when they will be opening.

 UCAS will get your results directly, and update your application on their Track system accordingly, usually by around 8am.
 Remember that the site will be extremely busy with students checking their results, etc. so you may need to be patient if it doesn't load straight away.